-The Robert W. and A-Young M. Woody Lecture Series

-#### Earlier version

 The Robert W. and A-Young M. Woody Lecture Series was established by Dr. Robert and Dr. A-Young Woody to provide an endowed lectureship series for the Department of Biochemistry and Molecular Biology.
 The lectureship series enables the department to invite distinguished scientists to campus to deliver lectures and to meet with faculty, students and postdoctoral research associates.

-Dr. Wes Sundquist from the University of Utah will deliver the 2018 Woody Lecture, describing his research into the structure and biochemistry of the ESCRT proteins that facilitate membrane rearrangements and vesicle formation during intracellular transport, and these proteins also play major roles in the assembly of enveloped viruses such as HIV.
+This year we are excited to announce, on October 26th Dr. Rachel Green from John Hopkins University School of Medicine will here speaking on “Ribosome collisions trigger cell fate signaling pathways”.
+Dr. Kim Orth from the University of Texas presented, “Black Spot, Black Death, Black Pearl: The tales of Bacterial Effectors in 2019”.
+Dr. Wes Sundquist from the University of Utah will delivered the 2018 Woody Lecture, describing his research into the structure and biochemistry of the ESCRT proteins that facilitate membrane rearrangements and vesicle formation during intracellular transport, and these proteins also play major roles in the assembly of enveloped viruses such as HIV.